Malaxor/clicky-game/README.md

 # clicky-game

-Clicky Game Overview This is a React memory game.
+Clicky Game Overview

+This is a React memory game.
 The application structure is broken up into components and component states, and responds to user events.

-Instructions
+Instructions:

 It renders 12 images of Rick and Morty characters onto the screen.
 Each image listens for click events.